-An adequate number of nominated officers at an appropriate level are trained and set up to provide cover arrangements.
+A dealer and two authorisers must be available on every working day to undertake cashflow and treasury management activities.
+In order to meet this need a sufficient number of nominated officers at an appropriate level are trained and set up to provide cover arrangements.